UCLA-VAST/FlexCNN/libsacc/README.md

     cmake ..
     make all
     ````
-Now, the FlexCNN library has been successfully installed in your system.
+Now, the FlexCNN library is successfully installed in your system.

 # API and Usage
 ## API